grafrap/HPC4WC-overlapping/README.md

 ### Analyzing Results

 Performance data is automatically saved to the `measurements/` directory.
-Use the Jupyter notebooks for analysis
+Use the Jupyter notebooks for analysis.

 ### Key Findings